MrColinHan/Haim-Lab-Projects/README.md

 Flu project:

-- (Need a update)Find Accession Numbers that contain 'X' or '?' in a AA sequence fasta file.
+- (Need an update)Find Accession Numbers that contain 'X' or '?' in a AA sequence fasta file.
-- (Need a update)Remove Accession Numbers that contain 'X' or '?' in a Nucleotide sequence fasta file.
+- (Need an update)Remove Accession Numbers that contain 'X' or '?' in a Nucleotide sequence fasta file.
 - Remove 8 Characters & dash  Before each Dash in a newick format file.
 - Assign Hydropathy Value.
 - Combine several fasta format files into one fasta file.